TriMLP: Revenge of a MLP-like Architecture in Sequential Recommendation: Methodology

-The triangular design in $\emph{\textbf{M}}_{\{{\rm G, L}\}}$ largely gets the insight from the masking strategy in Transformer-based sequential recommenders \cite{sasrec, stisan}, which masks the lower-triangular elements in the attentive map to prevent the information leakage.
-Similarly, we drop the lower-triangular neurons in $\emph{\textbf{M}}_{\{{\rm G, L}\}}$ to cut off the contact from future tokens.
-Figure \ref{framework} (c) provides an illustrative example with the input sequence length $n=4$ to reveal the cross-token communication, where the numbers ``1, 2, 3, 4'' denote the sequence order, ``$\bigcirc$'' and ``$\times$'' represent the active and dropped neurons respectively.
-For example, in global mixing ${\rm Mix}_{\rm Global}(\cdot)$, the 2nd token can only attend to the 1st and 2nd token.
-Formulaically, the $i$ th token in the global mixing branch interact with each other as
+The triangular design in $\emph{\textbf{M}}_{\rm G}$ gets insight from the utilization of mask strategy in Transformer-based sequential recommenders \cite{sasrec, stisan}, which masks the lower-triangular elements in the attentive map to prevent the information leakage.
+Similarly, we drop the lower-triangular neurons in $\emph{\textbf{M}}_{\rm G}$ to cut off the contact from future tokens.
+The lower part of Figure \ref{architecture} (c) provides an illustrative example with the input sequence of length $n=4$ to explain the cross-token communication, where ``1, 2, 3, 4'' denote the chronological order. ${\rm Mix}_{ \rm G}(\cdot)$ compels that the 2 nd token can only attend to the previous 1 st token and itself.
+Mathematically, the $i$ th token in the global mixing interact with each other as